Andoni Goikoetxea: Later career

-International
+International career

 Goikoetxea played 39 matches with Spain, making his debut against the Netherlands on 16 February 1983.
 He represented the nation at both UEFA Euro 1984 and the 1986 FIFA World Cup.
 During the latter competition he scored one of his four international goals, through a penalty in a round-of-16 5–1 win against Denmark – the remaining four came courtesy of Emilio Butragueño.

 Coaching career

 Goikoetxea became a coach two years after retiring, starting to work at club level in 1996 and going on to be in charge of UD Salamanca (twice), SD Compostela, CD Numancia (two spells), Racing de Santander and Rayo Vallecano.
 In the 1996–97 season he guided Salamanca to promotion from the Segunda División, finishing second.
 He was assistant with the Spain national team to his former manager Clemente, during the 1994 World Cup held in the United States.

 In June 2007, Goikoetxea joined Alicante-based Hércules CF in the second tier, being released at the end of the campaign after being suspended by the club for implying its internal structures "stank".
 In late February 2013 he was appointed coach of Equatorial Guinea, being dismissed in January 2015 just three weeks before the start of the 2015 Africa Cup of Nations due to poor performance in friendlies, which included a loss to a lower league side in Portugal.